-Shopping - Most villages, however small, usually have at least one minimarket.
-Minimarkets usually open from early in the morning until late in the evening.
+Shopping - Minimarkets usually open from early in the morning until late in the evening.
 Olive oil, olives and local honey are all excellent products if you are interested in taking a little bit of Greece home with you.

 Stamps - In most places you can purchase stamps at the same time you purchase postcards.
 This is much easier than trying to find a post office!